 This award recognizes an Outstanding Marketing & Communications Campaign that Powerfully Advances a Public Garden’s Mission.

-This award is given to an American Public Gardens Association member garden, or coalition of gardens, in recognition of their outstanding dedication and achievements in promoting sustainability through their programs, operation, facilities and/or research.
+This award is given to an American Public Gardens Association member garden, in recognition of their outstanding dedication and achievements in promoting sustainability through their programs, operation, facilities and/or research.
 Gardens must participate in the Public Gardens Sustainability Index assessment of sustainability achievement to be considered for the Operational Sustainability award, and must mention their participation in their nomination form.
 Factors in selecting an award winner include influence, innovation and applicability to the public garden world and beyond.
 The committee will take into consideration budget when determining the award recipient.
 Self-submission is welcome and encouraged.

 Please note: Gardens are encouraged to self-nominate for the Garden Excellence, Program Excellence, Dorothy E, Hansell, and Sustainability Awards.
 Standing Association Board Members and Members of the Awards Committee are not eligible for Honorary Life Member, Award of Merit or Professional Citation awards.